Malaysian PM asks deputy, others, to avoid remarks on 1MDB

-KUALA LUMPUR Malaysia's prime minister told his deputy and other officials on Monday to stop commenting on a graft scandal at the country's state investment fund, saying arguments among leaders would erode support for the government.
+KUALA LUMPUR, July 27 Malaysia's prime minister told his deputy and other officials on Monday to stop commenting on a graft scandal at the country's state investment fund, saying arguments among leaders would erode support for the government.

-The fund, 1MDB, has debts of more than $11 billion (£7.1 billion), and is being investigated by authorities for financial mismanagement and graft.
+The fund, 1MDB, has debts of more than $11 billion, and is being investigated by authorities for financial mismanagement and graft.
 The state-owned firm's advisory board is chaired by Prime Minister Najib Razak.

 "All administrative officials including the deputy prime minister, Muhyiddin Yassin, should wait for the results of the investigation," Najib's office said in a statement.